Members of the public

 You will not be able to enter the Library during the above times if you have not contacted us in advance.

-University Examinations period - Saturday 6 April until Friday 14 June 2019
+University Examinations period - April until mid June

 During the summer University Examinations period access for members of the public is restricted to weekends only.
 This must be arranged in advance.